 Terrestrial component:

-DNR ITU-R M.[UAS-BANDS-EXISTING] show that portion(s) of the existing AM(R)S allocation in the band 960-1 164 MHz can be used in some countries to support some UAS terrestrial spectrum requirements under the conditions used in this Report.
+Report ITU-R M.2205show that portion(s) of the existing AM(R)S allocation in the band 960-1 164 MHz can be used in some countries to support some UAS terrestrial spectrum requirements under the conditions used in this Report.
 The band cannot be used to meet the entire 34 MHz terrestrial spectrum requirement for UAS operations, but 10.4 MHz of spectrum within this band would suffice to meet all UAS CNPC requirements except for backup links, video, and downlinking of airborne weather-radar data in some countries.

 Due to the intensive use of the band 960 – 1 164 MHz in Europe it is understood that the countries are mentioned above are not in Europe.